 |Credential Awarded:||Ontario College Graduate Certificate|

-In RAQC, you’ll gain a foundational understanding of the areas of regulatory affairs and quality operations.
+In this program, you’ll gain a foundational understanding of the areas of regulatory affairs and quality operations.
 Through studies of regulatory compliance in Canada and in other areas of the world, you’ll be prepared for occupations involving drug or medical device submissions and quality assurance functions and roles.

 The second semester will provide more detailed and specific exposure to the areas of regulatory affairs and quality operations.

 Focus your career by specializing in Pharmaceutical Regulatory Affairs and Quality Operations.
-With your one–year graduate certificate, you’ll be prepared for such dynamic careers as Regulatory Affairs Associates, Regulatory Affairs Assistants, Quality Assurance Associates, Quality Assurance Investigators, Documentation Administrators and Medical Information Associates in the pharmaceutical, biotechnological, veterinary, cosmetic and food industries.
+With your one–year graduate certificate, you’ll be prepared for a dynamic career as a regulatory affairs associate, regulatory affairs assistant, quality assurance associate, quality assurance investigator, documentation administrator or medical information associate in the pharmaceutical, biotechnological, veterinary, cosmetic and food industries.

 - Canadian Association of Professional Regulatory Affairs (CAPRA)